Julian/Virtue/README.rst

 You can also generally find me on Freenode (nick: ``tos9``) in various channels, including ``#python`` and ``#python-testing``.

-If you feel overwhelmingly grateful, you can woo me with beer money on `Gittip <https://www.gittip.com/Julian/>`_ or via Google Wallet with the email in my GitHub profile.
+If you feel overwhelmingly grateful, you can also woo me with beer money via GitHub Sponsors above.